cyrusdiego/VR-Bento-Arm/DevelopmentLog_PersonalNotes.md

     - friction [link](https://forum.unity.com/threads/solved-friction-force-and-acceleration.505260/)
 - 10:49am -> this is what the rotations look like [link](https://answers.unity.com/questions/1299082/transformeulerangles-x-issues.html)
 but flipped about x axis, so, bottom half is 270 - 360

+**June 11**
+*TODO*
+    - Friction
+        - Increasing mass of the grippers (BOTH Chopsticks wrapper AND the Hand wrapper) to 1 provided enough force to lift the box with gravity ON, BUT it is very buggy, the grippers seem to go through the box and slight movement will let the box go
+    - Arm movement
+        - Arm still moves very rubbery? very hard to control for fine movement

+*PROBLEMS + RESOURCES*
+    - objects "sink" though the table UNLESS I shut off gravity for the table [link](https://answers.unity.com/questions/453248/rigidbodies-sinking-through-surfaces.html)
+    - phyics behind the end effectors [link](https://en.wikipedia.org/wiki/Robot_end_effector)
+    - PHYSX for surgery sim, theres a gripper tool [link](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2810833/)